cooperlees/olddeps/README.md

 # olddeps
-Just to check requirements against PyPI
+Take a requirements file and check against PyPI